 Frederikshavn, like the rest of North Jutland, was hit by high unemployment rate.
 The largest workplace in the town, the shipyard Danyard, closed in the late 1990s.
 This resulted in more than 2,000 unemployed workers.
-Today there is still activity at the large ship building zone, many small companies rent space there.
+Today there is still activity at the large ship building zone, as many small companies rent space there.

 Frederikshavn is currently beginning a transition to make it the first medium-sized city/large town in the world to rely exclusively on renewable energy resources for power, including transportation and cars.
 The process is expected to be completed by 2030.

-The manor house of Bangsbo was transformed into museum.
+The manor house of Bangsbo was transformed into a museum.
 Here you can see permanent exhibitions on Frederikshavn and World War II.